About the Campaign

 The one difference we face in Ireland compared to other nations is that while we also have rheumatologists, GP's, nurses, emergency room doctors unaware of these conditions, we have no appointed (by the HSE) qualified consultant to deal with Ehlers-Danlos Syndrome or Hypermobility Spectrum Disorders.
 Not a single one.
 When questioned previously on the subject, the HSE and health minister inform us that in fact, all rheumatologists are knowledgeble about the condition.
 This simply is not the case, and saying so is an insult to us patients, and the parents and families of patients, who spend years on waiting lists.
 Passed from one consultant to the next because we are met with specialist after specialist who either has not heard of the condition or who does not believe it exists.

 The very few public places that are helpful to EDS and HSD patients are understaffed, undertrained and underfunded.
 Hospices like the one in Harold's Cross in Dublin unfortunately cannot always deal with the complexity of Ehlers-Danlos Syndrome due to the comorbid conditions many patients come with (even though it is often cited by the HSE as being a treatment place for us).
 Privately, there are a couple of rheumatologists in the country who have some experience of the conditions.
 These are few and far between, as well as expensive.
-Furthermore, while they are knowledgable they are not fully qualified.
-Many patients do not mind such logistics, however these diagnoses can and often are taken into question.
+Furthermore, while they are knowledgable they are not qualified to the extent of private consultants in such places as London -where many of us choose to go when we cannot find adequate help here in Ireland.
+Often, private consultants' diagnosis are taken into question due to the lack of awareness amongst many public doctors.

 A growing amount of Irish patients, like many UK patients, travel to the hypermobility unit in London for consultations, physiotherapy and testing.
 On top of no consultant or hypermobility unit, Ireland also has no upright MRI machine (sometimes vital for diagnosing chiari malformation and CCI).
 Flights and accommodation add to the price tag for Irish patients.
 As well as this, many of us struggle to travel long distances comfortably due to our physical pain and tire easily from these long journeys.